lolo859/vodka-dev/docs/vodka-lib-usage.md

 ---

-#### `class vodka::json::vodka::var_declaration`
+#### `class vodka::json::vodka::VariableDeclaration`

 This class make the output for a vodka variable declaration.

 **Arguments that should be set just after declaration:**
-- `std::string name` : the name of the variable
+- `std::string variable_name` : the name of the variable
-- `std::string type` : the datatype of the variable
+- `std::string variable_datatype` : the datatype of the variable
-- `std::string decvalue` : the value of the variable into the declaration
+- `std::string variable_value` : the value of the variable into the declaration
 - `std::string uid` : the UID of the line

 **Method:**